SCoRe: Submodular Combinatorial Representation Learning

-\textbf{Class-Imbalanced Object Detection} - IDD-Detection dataset demonstrates an unconstrained driving environment, characterized by natural class-imbalance, high traffic density and large variability among object classes.
+\paragraph{IDD-Detection}~\cite{idd} dataset demonstrates an unconstrained driving environment, characterized by natural class-imbalance, high traffic density and large variability among object classes.
 This results in the presence of rare classes like \textit{autorickshaw}, \textit{bicycle} etc. and small sized objects like \textit{traffic light}, \textit{traffic sign} etc. There are a total of ~31k training images in IDD and ~10k validation images of size $[3 \times 1920 \times 1080]$ with high traffic density, occlusions and varying road conditions.
-The architecture of the object detector is a Faster-RCNN \cite{faster-rcnn} model with a ResNet-101 backbone alongside the Feature Pyramidal Network (FPN) as in \cite{retinanet} to handle varying object sizes in traffic environments.
-The model is trained for 17000 iterations with a batch size of 8 and an initial learning rate of 0.02.
-A step based learning rate scheduler is adopted to reduce the learning rate by 1/10 at regular intervals.